Brown spotting at 5 weeks pregnant is a surprisingly common occurrence for many mums-to-be.

 Here are some success stories from other mums who went on to have babies after brown spotting during early pregnancy;

-“I started spotting at 5 weeks pregnant after multiple miscarriages I believed I was doomed, the spotting was happening during bowel movements and it began getting thicker and outs came, i managed to get an early scan at the early pregnancy unit and my little bean had a heartbeat.
-The brown spotting eventually tailed off around week 9 and the pregnancy was smooth and here I am sat her with my little baby girl asleep in my arms”
+“I started spotting at 5 weeks pregnant after multiple miscarriages I believed I was doomed, the light brownish discharge was happening during bowel movements and it began getting thicker and outs came, i managed to get an early scan at the early pregnancy unit and my little bean had a heartbeat.
+The brown discharge i had in early pregnancy eventually tailed off around week 9 and the pregnancy was smooth and here I am sat her with my little baby girl asleep in my arms”

-” I had brown spotting from week 4, i thought it was implantation bleeding but it lasted daily until week 12 then slowly eased.
+” I had brown spotting from week 4, i thought it was brown implantation bleeding but it lasted daily until week 12 then slowly eased.
 I was terrified but every scan and blood test came back positive the doctor told me to only worry if I had pain and bright red bleeding.
-Everything was fine for us a d i have a beautiful baby boy now”
+Everything was fine for us and i have a beautiful baby boy now”

 “Yep I had brown spotting followed by a red gush of blood, i thought I was out but got my hcg checked and it was doubling so went for scan and sure enough my rainbow was there with a heartbeat”